These printable alphabet letters can be used in many different ways.

 You could cut them all out, mix them up, and put them in ABC order.
 Or, just have fun enjoying some quiet, coloring time.
 Don't forget to check out all of the different alphabet activities listed below.

-Each printout has a letter of the alphabet in a giant, block format with bold lines for easy cutting.
+Each printout has a letter of the alphabet in a giant, block format with bold lines for easy cutting, decorating, or coloring.

 Like I mentioned above, there are numerous ways to use these activity sheets.